Programs to be submitted for SPA Review

-- Dormant Programs: If no candidates are in the pipeline and no one has graduated from the program in the past three years, a program report is not required.
-When the dormant program is reactivated by admitting candidates, a program report may be voluntarily submitted at that time.
+- Dormant Programs: If no candidates are in the pipeline and no one has graduated from the program in the past three years, the program cannot submit a SPA report.
+The provider is advised to contact state about continuing to offer the program or archiving it in CAEP’s accreditation management system.
+When the dormant program is reactivated by admitting candidates, it will be subject to review in preparation for the upcoming CAEP site visit.

 - Redesigned Programs: If a program is undergoing a major program redesign, it may request a delay of its submission of the program report.
 The delay request must be submitted to CAEP program review staff with a detailed explanation of the redesign and its timeline.
 A delay will be granted if the redesign requires major changes in the program and if the appropriate state agency agrees to the delay.

-- Low-Enrollment Programs: A low enrollment program is defined by CAEP (CAEP Accreditation Handbook, p.
-77) as a licensure area program that has under 10 candidates over three cycles of data reported.
-If a state requires programs to submit SPA reports or if a program chooses to submit a SPA report despite low enrollment, the program must be given a fair review.
+- Low-Enrollment Programs: A low enrollment program may have 10 or fewer candidates enrolled in the last three years taken together.
+Programs with low numbers are not automatically recused from being reviewed by a SPA.
+If a state requires programs to submit SPA reports or if a program chooses to submit a SPA report despite low enrollment, the program will be given a fair review.
 Reviewer decisions, in this case, will be based on the minimum required evidence provided by the program and the quality and alignment of the assessments used to meet SPA standards.

 Programs Accredited by Other Accrediting Organizations